 - 1. Infringing upon the rights of other members of the College community via stalking; - 2.
 Infringing upon the rights of other members of the College community via physical assault or abuse; - 3.
 Infringing upon the rights of other members of the College community via verbal assault or abuse; - 4.
-Infringing upon the rights of other members of the College community via written assault or abuse; - 5.
+Infringing upon the rights of other members of the college community via written assault or abuse, including cyberbullying via use of social media and/or other technologies; - 5.
 The possession or use of weapons of any nature, "including instruments intended to be used to inflict harm, fireworks or explosives on the campus, in class, or at any College function; - 6.
 Unauthorized or illegal use of College computers; - 7.
 Disruptive conduct in the classroom that interferes with instruction; - 8.
 Disorderly, lewd, indecent, or obscene conduct or expression; - 9.
 Any act of whatsoever nature that interferes with normal operation of the College or which adversely affects the student's suitability as a member of the College community; - 10.
-Failure to comply with directions of College personnel acting in the performance of their duties, for example, failure to show proper I.D. to requesting College personnel acting in the performance of their duties; - 11.
-Theft of, or damage to College or personal property belonging to any member of the College community; - 12.
-Unauthorized possession, use, and/or sale of alcoholic beverages, narcotics, or drugs on the College campus and/or attendance in class, on campus, or at any College function under the influence of alcoholic beverages, narcotics, or drugs; - 13.
+Failure to comply with directions of College personnel acting in the performance of their duties, for example, failure to show proper I.D. to requesting College personnel acting in the performance of their duties;

+- 11. Theft of, or damage to College or personal property belonging to any member of the College community; - Unauthorized possession, use, and/or sale, or intent to possess, use, or sell of alcoholic beverages, narcotics, drugs, or drug paraphernalia, on campus, or at any College function; or attending at any campus or College function while under the influence of alcoholic beverages, narcotics or drugs; - 13.
 Gambling in any form; - 14.
 Plagiarism, cheating, or any form of academic dishonesty.; - 15.
 Submitting a false application or other information to the College, and the forgery, alteration, or intentional misuse of College documents, records or identification; - 16.
 Violation of College policies concerning regulation of student clubs or organizations; - 17.
-Unauthorized use of a vehicle on the College campus;

-- 18. Failure to adhere to campus traffic regulations; - 19.
+Unauthorized use of a vehicle on the College campus; - 18.
+Failure to adhere to campus traffic regulations; - 19.
 Violation of County Ordinance 238-1984 Section 4, Subsection e, as amended by Ordinance 152-1993.
 (Advertising and Handbills; No person will distribute, display or post or cause to be distributed, displayed or posted, any sign, banner, poster or advertisement of commercial nature except as authorized by the appropriate designated County official or unless distributed, displayed or posted at such locations designated by the facility for such purpose.)